vundev/monthly-report/README.md

 Go to project dir `cd monthly-report` and run `uv run pytest` it will run all .py tests inside tests folder.
+In order to run tests in parallel type `uv run pytest -n <number of workers>`.

 ## Server structure